openstack/aodh/doc/source/admin/telemetry-alarms.rst

 These are a lightweight alternative to webhooks, whereby the state transition is simply logged by the ``alarm-notifier``, and are intended primarily for testing purposes.

+**heat**

+This notifier works together with ``loadbalancer_member_health`` evaluator.
+Presumably, the end user defines a Heat template which contains an autoscaling group and all the members in the group are joined in an Octavia load balancer in order to expose highly available service to the outside, so that when the stack scales up or scales down, Heat makes sure the new members are joining the load balancer automatically and the old members are removed.
+However, this notifier deals with the situation that when some member fails, the Heat stack could be recovered automatically.

 Workload partitioning
 ---------------------